jesseck3013/blog/src/posts/20231115_you_dont_need_self_help_books.md

 been argued more rigorously from philosophy, psychology or some other domains.

 What if I want to become a better version of myself, that's great.
-You don't need any self-help book for that.
+You don't need any self-help books for that.
 Nobody knows your own problem better than you do.
 Try solving them on your own, whether it is learning a new skill, cultivating a new habit or something else.
 Improvement comes from solving problems rather than reading a book that tells you how to get rich quick.